yousefelassal/quote-cron/README.md

 > It is unwise to be too sure of one's own wisdom.
 It is healthy to be reminded that the strongest might weaken and the wisest might err.

 > A garden is always a series of losses set against a few triumphs, like life itself.

+> The universe is transformation; our life is what our thoughts make it.